United States Supreme Court Decisions: 2016-2017 Term

 Argument: October 30, 2017

-The question presented, as stated in the merits brief filed by Petitioner, Marion Wilson, a prisoner on Georgia death row, is as follows:
+The question presented, as stated in the merits brief filed by Petitioner, Marion Wilson, a prisoner on Georgia death row, was as follows:

 Did this Court’s decision in Harrington v.
 Richter, 562 U.S. 86 (2011), silently abrogate the presumption set forth in Ylst v.
 Nunnemaker, 501 U.S. 797 (1991) – that a federal court sitting in habeas proceedings should “look through” a summary state court ruling to review the last reasoned decision – as a slim majority of the en banc Eleventh Circuit held in this case, despite the agreement of both parties that the Ylst presumption should continue to apply?